yuokamoto/rclUE-Examples/README.md

 - Warehouse: Example map of warehouse composed oof contesnts in Epic Marketplace

 ## Dependency
 Some example maps uses assets from Epic MarketPlace.
-Sicne those can not be included in github repository even if it is free, you need to follow steps to download plugins.
+Sicne those can not be included in github repository even if it is free, you need to download followings under Contents folder
  - [Factory Environment Collection ](https://www.unrealengine.com/marketplace/en-US/product/factory-environment-collection?sessionInvalidated=true): Warehouse map and forklift models are comes from here.
  - [Vehicle Variety Pack